r03ert0/skeleton/ReadMe.md

 # Created by the script cgal_create_cmake_script
 # This is the CMake script for compiling a CGAL application.

+# Use a line like this if your CGAL sits in an unusual location
+# (no need for it if CGAL was installed using brew, for example)
+set(CMAKE_PREFIX_PATH /Applications/_Sci/cgal-github/Installation/lib/cmake/CGAL)

 set(CMAKE_BUILD_TYPE Release)

 cmake_minimum_required(VERSION 3.1...3.14)